 Looking back at the shoulder

-I stop when the ridge becomes too steep to continue.
+I stopped when the ridge became too steep to continue

 82 J/14 Spray Lakes Reservoir